dharmarajrdr/SOLID-Principles/4. Interface Segregation Principle/README.md

 ---

 #### With ISP (Following the Principle):
-Here’s an [example](https://github.com/dharmarajrdr/SOLID-Principles/blob/main/4.%20Interface%20Segregation%20Principle/WithISP.java) where OCP is followed.
+Here’s an [example](https://github.com/dharmarajrdr/SOLID-Principles/blob/main/4.%20Interface%20Segregation%20Principle/WithISP.java) where ISP is followed.

 In this improved version:
 - We **split the interfaces** into smaller, more focused ones: `Printer`, `Scanner`, and `Fax`.